fabianjuelich/api_metrics_db/infrastructure.md

 Attention: [Used *dr_market* instead of *de_market* in **market_list** attribute in case of german stocks](https://github.com/yongghongg/stock-symbol/issues/9).

 ### [interface.py](./compose/App/interface.py)
-XML-RPC server for responding to HTTP requests from Clients.
+XML-RPC server for responding to HTTP requests from Clients with documents.
 Enums cannot be used due to lack of encoding from XML.
 Therefore, their actual values must be used.

 ### tokens.py (not staged)